elprieto/editorialpoem/essay/test.md

 ![JorgeManrique](https://media.theobjective.com/app/uploads/2021/02/13091548/jorge-manrique-poeta-revelacion.jpg)
 > Our lives are the rivers that lead to the sea, that is dying
 ---

+Jorge Manrique was a Spanish poet, famous for _Couplets to his Father's Death_, it was the maximum example of cortisan liric from the XV century and one of the most important Spanish elegies.
+Jorge Manrique was both a poet and a soldier, he fought along his father on Isabella I of Castile's side.
+He died after being fatally wounded  during an assault to the Garcimuñoz Castle.

+Written after his father's death (1476), _Couplets to his Father's Death_ was published in 1494, under the title _Coplas de Jorge Manrique a la muerte de su padre, el Maestre don Rodrigo_ (_Couplets of Jorge Manrique to his father's death, Master don Rodrigo_).

+It was one of the first examples that besides talking about terrenal life and eternal life, also mentioned fame and how it could give another dimension to the afterlife.
+Mentioning how life was being remembered by other people after death.[1^]

+The poem was written in Pie Quebrado (Broken-foot) style, a 12-line stanza having 4 triplets of 8-,8-, and 4-syllable lines and with a rhyme scheme of abcabcdefdef.[2^]

+---
 ### Real Academia de la Lengüa Española
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recuerde el alma dormida,
 abive el seso y despierte